DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: Experiments

-\myparagraph{Does depth information help ?} We try to use additional depth information to help tracking on DanceTrack.
-The training data is a combination of DanceTrack training set and KITTI~\cite{KITTI} 3D box.
-If the input image is from DanceTrack, we set all losses related to the 3D box as 0.
-During inference, we directly use the camera parameters in KITTI dataset, and the matching metric is the weighted sum of bounding box IoU and depth similarity.
+\myparagraph{Does depth information help ?} We use additional depth information to help tracking on DanceTrack.
 The results are shown in Table~\ref{table_mix}.
 In contrast to the COCO segmentation mask and human pose, depth information learned from KITTI dataset does not increase the performance on DanceTrack.
-We explain that COCO segmentation and pose estimation datasets contain humans as the main category, while KITTI mainly contains vehicle instances.
-Thus, the object and scene prior in DanceTrack and KITTI change, and this domain shift degenerates the model.
+We explain that COCO segmentation and pose estimation datasets contain human as the main category, while KITTI mainly contains vehicle instances.
+Thus, the object and scene prior in DanceTrack and KITTI change and this domain shift degenerates the model.
 Nevertheless, depth information indeed helps association performance if we regard the baseline as the model trained on joint-dataset of DanceTrack and KITTI.
 However, limited by the available resources of depth-annotated data, this is the best we could try for now.
 We expect more study on the influence of depth information to associate objects with uniform appearance and diverse motion.

-\myparagraph{Does temporal dynamics help ?} As shown in Table~\ref{table_motion}, we use different motion models to introduce temporal dynamics in the tracking process to facilitate better association.
-Both Kalman filter~\cite{SORT} and LSTM~\cite{DEFT} outperform naive IoU association (without temporal dynamics) by a large margin, indicating the great potential of motion models in tracking objects, especially when appearance cues are not reliable.
-With the relatively slow progress of object model motion, we expect to see more advanced motion models in the field of multi-object tracking.

-From the study above, we know that more modalities could help boost the performance of tracking on DanceTrack, especially those from similar data distributions~\cite{jaimes2007multimodal, yu2017multi, fang2018pairwise}.
-Given the limitation discussed in section~\ref{limitation} that DanceTrack only provides bounding box annotation, for now, there would be several interesting future works: (1) extending its annotation modalities, (2) using weakly-supervised learning~\cite{tian2021boxinst, wang2019distill, zhou2017towards} to estimate other modalities, (3) using transfer learning and domain adaptation~\cite{cao2019cross, li2019bidirectional, atapour2018real} to transfer knowledge of other modalities from other data domain to our benchmark.